» C64.COM exclusives

 SID'80s (Ben Daglish, Reyn Ouwehand, Jon Hare, Marcel Donné, Mark Knight, Andreas Wallström)

-This package consists of DVD1 (St. Luke's concert), DVD2 (Rob Hubbard live at the Brighton Centre) and an audio CD of the best tracks from the two DVDs.
-It's a must-have for any fans of C64 music and anyone who attended the shows.
+This package consists of DVD1 (St. Luke's concert), DVD2 (Rob Hubbard live at the Brighton Centre), and an audio CD of the best tracks from both.
+It's a must-have for any fans of C64 music and for any one that attended the shows that's been recorded.

 » Buy the DVD